-One year after the tragic shooting at Sandy Hook Elementary School, I sit here remembering the pain in my heart after hearing the news.
-I was alone at work on a Friday, just 30 miles from Newtown.
+Years after the tragic shooting at Sandy Hook Elementary School, I sit here remembering the pain in my heart after hearing the news.
+I was alone at work on a Friday, 30 miles from Newtown, Conn.
 I remember crying, pacing, trying to figure out how to go on with my day.
-It hurt most of all when I thought about all of those parents searching for their children, and more so later when I learned about the family in our town who lost their child.
+It hurt most of all when I thought about all of those parents searching for their children, and more so later when I learned about a family in the town where I worked at the time, who lost their child.

 The events of December 14, 2012 quickly became a hot political topic.
 Connecticut reacted relatively quickly by passing a large violence prevention and mental health law.
 Pundits debated the legality, purpose and history of such an endeavor.
 But the sadness that I feel deep down as I write isn’t about politics, it’s about humanity.
 It’s about empathy.
 It’s about looking for a light at the end of a dark tunnel.

 The Jesse Lewis Choose Love foundation started with this message: